 - avoid or withdraw from social situations

-- rely more on obsessions and rituals, such as lining up or spinning objects
+- rely more on obsessions and rituals, like lining up or spinning objects

-- stim – for example, rocking, spinning or flapping
+- stim by rocking, spinning or flapping hands

-- do things to hurt herself, such as head-banging, scratching skin or hand-biting.
+- do things to hurt herself, like head-banging, scratching skin or hand-biting.

 Anxiety is a natural part of life and something that everyone experiences at some stage.

-You’ll never be able to get rid of everything that makes your child anxious or stressed.
+You’ll never be able to get rid of everything that causes anxiety or stress for your child with autism spectrum disorder (ASD).
 Even if you could, it wouldn’t be helpful for him.
 But there are some things you can do to help ease your child’s worries, and encourage him to manage his own anxiety levels.

 Find out what makes your child anxious

-Because children with autism spectrum disorder (ASD) can have trouble with understanding and communicating emotions, you might need to read your child’s signals and work out what makes her feel stressed.
+Because children and teenagers with ASD can have trouble with understanding and communicating emotions, you might need to read your child’s signals and work out what makes her feel anxious or stressed.

-Some of the common triggers for anxiety include:
+Some of the common triggers for anxiety in children with ASD include:

-- changes in environment – for example, when some furniture gets moved, there’s new play equipment at the local park, or you move house
+- changes in environment – for example, furniture in your home gets moved, there’s new play equipment at the local park, or you move house

-sensory sensitivities – children with ASD might be scared by certain noises or be sensitive to bright lights, specific flavours or food textures
+sensory sensitivities – for example, sensitivities to particular noises, bright lights, specific flavours or food textures

 - fear of a particular situation, activity or object – for example, sleeping in their own bed, going to the toilet, balloons or vacuum cleaners.